amrithaw15/cultural-advice-bias/README.md

-# Cultural Therapy Bias Visualization
+# Cultural Advice Bias Visualization

 An interactive visualization tool that analyzes and displays epistemic erasure and cultural bias in therapy recommendations across different cultural backgrounds (Filipino, Indian, and Nigerian).